Aghabala Abdullayev: Biography

-Aghabala Abdullayev was born in 1910 in the village of Charali.
+Aghabala Abdullayev was born in 1910, in the village of Charali.
 At the age of 12, he entered the first class of a rural youth school in Karyagino.
 He apprenticed in the shop of Rza, a seamstress before he opened his own shop.

 In 1927, Bulbul, Ismayil Eloghlu and Murshud Hashimli heard the voice of Aghabala Abdullayev and entered the store.
 They appreciated his voice.
 Bulbul entrusted Aghabala to M.Hashimli, who was the club manager at Karyagin.
-After working in the shop during the day Abdullayev participated in events in the evenings, and began to play episodic roles in choir and performances.
+After working in the shop during the day, Abdullayev participated in events in the evenings, and began to play episodic roles in choir and performances.

-In 1930 Topasha Ahmadov, garmon-player, who used to collect money, bought a dayereh for Aghabala, and for the first time took him to a wedding in the village of Gedzhagozlu.
-Since then A.Abdullayev has participated in the wedding festivities of the near and far villages.
+In 1930, Topasha Ahmadov, garmon-player, who used to collect money, bought a dayereh for Aghabala, and for the first time took him to a wedding in the village of Gedzhagozlu.
+Since then, A.Abdullayev participated in the wedding festivities of the near and far villages.

 While Agabala learned stage techniques from J.Vazirov and M.Hashimli, he learned the secrets of mugham singing from Seyid Shushinski.